Your College Search

 Never pay a consultant to write, re-write, or significantly change a college essay.
 When students submit a college essays, they should be submitting their own work.
 Even a sprinkling of well-intentioned re-writing can call a student’s authorship into question.
 And the SAS college counselors are trained in helping students to edit essays in ways that will best represent the student in the admission process.

 Finally, if you do choose to work with a private college counselor, you should continue to keep your SAS college counselor informed as you develop your college plans.
-The SAS college counselors are the ones who must complete the required school recommendation forms, speak with the nearly 300 admission officers who visit our campus each year, and have other private conversations with admission officers as they are reviewing SAS applications.
+The SAS college counselors are the ones who must complete the required school recommendation forms, speak with admissions officers directly about both SAS and SAS students.
 Being honest about your concerns and needs, along with taking the time to get to know your SAS college counselor, can increase both the extraordinary care you receive and the chances that you will be successful as you select and apply to college.

-Each December, each junior's family is given a printed copy of our annually updated College Guide.
+At or shortly after the junior family meeting in the second semester of grade 11, each junior’s family is provided with either a print or a virtual copy of our annually updated college guide.
 You can also download a copy from this website by clicking the provided link.

 - College Admissions Timeline

 - Your Interests and Activities